Mr-Anyone/llvm-project/llvm/lib/Target/CPEN211/README.md

 The entire instruction set is self explanatory

-# Implementation notes

-## Calling Convention
+# Calling Conventions

+Here we are going to define the calling convention:

-- R7 is link register
+**R7** is link register, **R6** is stack pointer.

+Callee saved:
+- R4
+- R5
-- R6 is stack pointer
+- R6
+- R7